Cardiovascular Disease

 Source: Cardiovascular Disease - OHID

-The 2020/21 hospital admission rate across Blackpool (based on CCG data) for heart failure was 169.8 per 100,000 population (all ages), significantly higher than the England rate of 146.7 per 100,000.
-Blackpool's admission rate increased more steeply than the national level between 2009/10 and 2016/17 but has since fallen (figure 6).
-The chart shows there was a slight decrease during the COVID-19 pandemic.
+The 2023/24 hospital admission rate across Blackpool for heart failure was 284.3 per 100,000 population (all ages), significantly higher than the England rate of 179.6 per 100,000.
+Blackpool's admission rate increased more steeply than the national level between 2009/10 and 2016/17.
+After falling slightly to 2020/21 (figure 6) the rate has risen sharply again, with Blackpool having one of the highest rates in the country.

 Source: Cardiovascular Disease - OHID